PlaybackDevs/omegafps-game/README.md

 Install the [Windows DevTools Pack](https://drive.google.com/open?id=0B28NeVjWwwgSR09EdU9ubG5hM0k) here.
 After completing first steps, and platform specific first step, open the project file, then click "Build".

-# What is the "devs_images" folder.
+# What is the "devs_images" folder?
 That folder is used for gource.
 If you at least made 1 commit, your profile image will be put in that folder for progress report videos.